 |Country||Fiscal rep for non-EU companies required?|

 Fiscal representation from Fiscal Solutions

-With Brexit fast approaching, we encourage UK businesses to review their VAT registrations in all other EU countries and take steps to engage a fiscal representative where required.
+We encourage UK businesses to review their VAT registrations in all other EU countries to identify if they have a fiscal representative requirement.
 If you’re not sure whether you require a fiscal representative, please get in touch and a member of our team will assist you with any changes required.